 Hiking in Yellowstone

-Some of Yellowstone’s 900-plus miles of trails start to become accessible in April.
+Some of Yellowstone’s roughly 1,100 miles of trails start to become accessible in April.
 See the park’s hiking guide for more information and suggested hikes and check out our own Staff Members’ Favorite Hikes.
 Spring weather is unpredictable and trails can be muddy, so be sure to pack accordingly and don’t forget your boots!
 Remember to remain alert and bear-aware when out on the trail.
 Carry bear spray, hike in groups, make noise.

 Fishing in Yellowstone

 Fly fishing season begins in the park in late May.
 Yellowstone is a world-class fishing destination (the scenery is not too shabby either).
 Be sure to check out our fly fishing tips before heading out and casting your fly.
-Our Yellowstone Forever Institute is also hosting multi-day fly-fishing seminars and single day clinics this summer.
-Click the button below and find the seminar that best fits you!
+Our Yellowstone Forever Institute is also hosting multi-day fly-fishing seminars this summer.

 Lodging in Yellowstone

 From rustic cabins to the grand Lake Yellowstone Hotel, there are fantastic and historic accommodations of all types in Yellowstone.
 See our Lodging 101 article for full details.
 Want a more on-the-ground experience?
 Give camping a try!
 As both lodges and campsites do fill fast, we encourage you to make your reservations as early as possible.